-Bone spurs, if you’ve had them, can be extremely painful or barely noticeable, or somewhere in between.
-Each patient’s case is unique, which is why it’s essential to learn about bone spurs, how to dissolve them, and your treatment options in full before leaping to start surgery.
-Our medical director, Dr. Steven Burns, DPM, FACFAS, always considers each patients’ unique needs and lifestyle before suggesting surgery and typically coordinates a more conservative treatment option before surgery as an option.
-Why?
-Bone spurs can be dissolved and pain can be alleviated without taking a scalpel to your feet.
+Our medical director, Dr. Steven Burns, DPM, FACFAS, always considers each patients’ individual needs and lifestyle before suggesting surgery and typically coordinates a more conservative treatment option as a first line approach before surgery.
+Oftentimes, bone spurs can be dissolved and pain can be alleviated without taking a scalpel to your feet.
 For many, surgery can be more disruptive than the bone spur itself.

-To alleviate your pain and to start treating bone spurs conservatively, follow our tips below.
+To alleviate your pain and to start treating bone spurs naturally and conservatively, follow our tips below.

 Stretching your toes, feet, and ankles can alleviate pressure and strain whether you experience a toe bone spur or a heel bone spur.
-Here are some stretches you can do at home or at work to alleviate pain and discomfort.
+Here are some stretches you can do at home or at work to help naturally relieve pain and discomfort.

 - Sit with your legs stretched in front of you.